Bandit Data-Driven Optimization: Algorithms and Regret Analysis

 At each iteration, this setting resembles the predict-then-optimize framework studied by~\citet{elmachtoub2017smart}.
 Given a sample feature $x$, we need to solve the linear program with a known feasible region $W \subseteq \mathbb R^d$:

-We hope to learn a predictor $f: X \to C$ from the given dataset, so that we can solve the following problem instead.
+We hope to learn a predictor $\hat f: X \to C$ from the given dataset, so that we can solve the following problem instead.

-Let's be casual to assume that the problem has a unique optimal solution.
-When the total cost is the same as the known optimization objective, then intuitively we should simply commit to the action $w^*(\hat c)$ which also happens to be the optimal solution to the problem above.
+In this paper we assume that the problem has a unique optimal solution.
+Since the total cost is the same as the known optimization objective, intuitively we should simply commit to the action $w^*(\hat c)$.
 By doing so, the expected regret we incur on this data point is $\mathbb E_x [r(x)]$, where